Johnson & Johnson(JNJ) - Stock detail

 Johnson & Johnson was incorporated in New Jersey in 1887.
 Johnson & Johnson and its subsidiaries are engaged in the research and development, manufacturing and sale of various products in the healthcare field.
 Johnson & Johnson is a holding company, with its operating companies located in nearly all countries around the world.
 The company's primary focus is on products related to human health and well-being.
 The company is divided into two business segments: Innovative Medicine and MedTech.

-• Technical picture is weak, with the stock in a downtrend below all moving averages.
+• Technical picture shows confirmed downtrend with death cross and price below all key moving averages.

 Price Targets